Kingsford-Group/lrassemblyanalysis/README.md

 The predicted transcripts from Iso-Seq Analysis, Scallop-LR, and StringTie are evaluated using multiple evaluation methods [Gffcompare](http://ccb.jhu.edu/software/stringtie/gff.shtml), [SQANTI](https://bitbucket.org/ConesaLab/sqanti), [rnaQUAST](http://cab.spbu.ru/software/rnaquast/), and [Transrate](http://hibberdlab.com/transrate/).

-# Datasets and Directory Structure for Datasets
+# Datasets and the Directory Structure for Datasets

 In most of the PacBio datasets in SRA, one BioSample has multiple SRA Runs because the experimenters used multiple "movies" to increase the coverage so that low-abundance, long isoforms can be captured in analysis.